Common narratives around spam

 Satoshi inscribed on-chain so I should be able to do it too

 A common argument presented by inscription supporters is that Satoshi started the trends of injecting data in the timechain with the Genesis block message.
-This argument is simply wrong since Satoshi did not subvert (2nd characteristic of spam) the protocol to "inscribe" data, he simply used space already available in the Coinbase data that is designed to allow miners to broadcast arbitrary data when a block is found.
+This argument is simply wrong since Satoshi did not subvert (2nd characteristic of spam) the protocol to "inscribe" data.
+As a matter of fact, he hardcoded the short text (along with the rest of the block) in the source code of the computer program (for the purpose of authentication of the start-date of the chain; had the chain started at another day then the text would have been a copy of a different headline of a newspaper).
+The text is placed in a small field that allows only a miner to input up to 100 bytes of arbitrary data in a block they find.
 It's always been part of Bitcoin and didn't introduce any wastefulness.More information here.

 In addition, this argument does not really matter as Satoshi's initial actions should not be blindly followed and used to justify your actions.
 Everybody can make mistakes, and no one can plan for all future scenarios, especially in a complex system such as Bitcoin that is highly unpredictable.